 The next step is to file a report with local law enforcement authorities.
 This report will allow you to pursue both criminal and civil charges against the abuser, as well as civil charges against the mental health facility.

-You will need to gather all of the relevant evidence to support your claim, including:
+You will need to gather all relevant evidence to support your claim, including:

 - Medical records, medical bills, and other medical expenses